 - Helpful warranty

-H&G Lifestyles heater pads are designed to protect RV water tanks from freezing.
-This pad provides protection against ambient temperatures down to -20 degrees Fahrenheit while maintaining an inside water temperature well above freezing.
-Using reliable AC power to do so, this pad has a low amp draw as well.
+H&G Lifestyles heater pads are designed to protect RV water tanks from freezing, and with this pad providing protection against ambient temperatures down to -20 degrees Fahrenheit, I know my rig and its components are covered.
+This heater keeps the inside water temperature well above freezing, so I can rest easy knowing the water on board won’t freeze.
+Using reliable AC power to do so, this pad has a low amp draw as well, something I like as I love to camp off-grid, and this means limiting my power usage.

-Other than maintaining a reliable temperature inside of your holding tanks, these heaters come with a 2 year warranty.
-This should protect your purchase and allow your pads to be replaced should anything happen to them.
-No matter the price or budget, having reliable customer service is important!
+Along with maintaining a reliable temperature inside my holding tanks, these heaters come with a 2-year warranty.
+This should protect my purchase and allow my pads to be replaced should anything happen to them.
+No matter the price or budget, having reliable customer service is essential for me!

 You can learn more and check the latest price on Amazon by clicking here.